Mat-Geo/LockXPro/README.md

 -Python 3.6 or later versions
 -MySQL 5.1 or later versions
--MySQL connector [if you haven't dowloaded it yet then: open cmd(terminal) - type->pip install mysql-connector or pip -m install mysql-connector]
+-MySQL connector [if you haven't dowloaded it yet then: open cmd(terminal) -> (type) pip install mysql-connector or pip -m install mysql-connector]
+-cryptography module
+-hashlib module
+Note: You download the above mentioned modules following the same syntax used for installing MySQL connector.
+And make sure that your Python IDLE, MySQL connector and the modules are all in the same folder.
+So, while installing the modules and connector change the path to the folder with Python file.

 User Requirements: